syncfusion-content/xamarin-docs/Xamarin/Expander/Appearance.md

 # Appearance in Xamarin Expander (SfExpander)

-The Expander allows customizing appearance of the Icon, and provides various functionalities to the users.
+The Expander allows to customize appearance of the Icon, and provides various functionalities to the users.

 ## Header icon position